xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-globalvariable-special-character.md

 > Tips
 >
 > * Please use **Ctrl+F** to look for the exceptions and errors you have encountered quickly.
+> * If the exception you are looking for is not documented, please leave go to the [Katalon forum](https://forum.katalon.com/) to have a better support.

 <table>